Genoa is the birthplace of Pesto:

 Note that ground basil oxidizes quickly turning into a dirty green color so use it immediately or store your pesto with a protective layer of olive oil.

 Pesto is commonly used in pesto pasta dishes like Trofie al Pesto or Fettuccine di Pesto alla Genovese.
 It is quite a versatile sauce that can be served with potatoes and French beans as well.
 I like spooning it over a plate of sliced smoked mozzarella, avocado, tomatoes and basil leaves.
-Served with bread, this makes for a quick and delicious snack when friends drop in.Agree or disagree?
+Served with bread, this makes for a quick and delicious snack when friends drop in.What's your opinion on this?